rkt/rkt/app-container/README.md

 ## Validating App Container implementations

-`actool` can be used by implementations of the App Container Specification to check that files they produce conform to the expectations.
+`actool validate` can be used by implementations of the App Container Specification to check that files they produce conform to the expectations.

-### Validating manifests
+### Validating App Manifests, Fileset Manifests and Container Runtime Manifests

 To validate one of the three manifest types in the specification, simply run `actool validate` against the file.